srollins/software-dev-materials/notes/advanced/databases.md

 `show databases;` - List all available databases.

 `use <dbname>;` - Use a particular database.
-For this course, this should be userXX.
+For this course, this should be userNNN.

 `show tables;` - After selecting a database to use, show all tables in that database.